MileHacker Logo

 Şanlıurfa Urfa

-Known as the City of Prophets, this city boasts biblical connections, including Balıklıgöl (Pool of Abraham), and a rich cultural heritage.
+Known as the City of Prophets, this city boasts biblical connections, including Balıklıgöl (Pool of Abraham), and a wealth of cultural heritage.
 Roughly a 4-5 hour drive.

 Urfa's Sacred Sites